Have you heard great things about B12 shots?

 If you are currently using sublingual or oral forms of B12 and you are getting symptomatic relief then I wouldn’t recommend changing up your method of administration.

-But if you are still experiencing symptoms or you have any of the list of medical conditions listed above, then a trial of B12 shots is certainly worth while.
+But if you are still experiencing symptoms or you have any of the medical conditions listed above, then a trial of B12 shots is certainly worthwhile.

-I these situations I recommend B12 shots as first line therapy over oral forms.
+In these situations, I recommend B12 shots as first-line therapy over oral forms.

 If you would prefer to start out with sublingual forms and oral B12 then I recommend this supplement.